 Use KAMOTA Mason Jars 16 OZ to pickle turnips with beets.

-- Keep Middle Eastern turnip pickles in a cool dark place until you want to eat them.
+- During fermentation process, keep Middle Eastern turnip pickles in a cool dark place until you want to eat them.
 They last for one month outside the refrigerator.

 - Once opened, you should store pickled turnips in the refrigerator.
 They will last for up to six weeks.
 Make sure that you close the lid tightly each time you grab some pink pickled turnips.